jerpint/context-llemur/README.md

 A suggested workflow is to include the entire `context` folder at the start of each conversation.
 This can be done by adding e.g. a `.cursorrule` to always include the `context/` folder or by using the `MCP` server and the `ctx load` function.

 By default, each new context folder includes the [ctx.txt](./src/template/ctx.txt) file, which explains to the LLM what context is, so it out-of-the-box will be aware that it is using `ctx` and know how to interact with it. `MCP` servers are also self-documenting so the LLM will immediately know what it can do with `ctx`.

+### Claude Desktop / Other LLMs
+Keep track of topics you care about in an explicit way.
+One use-case I've been using this for is tracking workouts and having Claude generate new workouts for me based on my workout history and leveraging its artifcats.

+I basically just run `ctx load + propose me a new workout` inside Claude Desktop and it immediately will know what to do.
+I can in the same conversation log what I did, and ask Claude to save it back to the context.

 ---